mickeys/non_trivial_gnuplot/graphing_ping/README.md

 ## The whole solution

-As you're preusing the code for  `pinger.sh`note please two coding styles that I heartily recommend:
+As you're perusing the code for  `pinger.sh`note please two coding styles that I heartily recommend:

 * Defensive programming - because I long-ago learned that if I didn't take time to write code to test all the possible things that can go wrong then I'll spend way longer when something unexpected is encountered and my program falls over.

-* Copieus comments - because there's nothing quite a frustrating as spending time figuring out what you were thinking when you wrote the code that just fell over.
+* Copious comments - because there's nothing quite a frustrating as spending time figuring out what you were thinking when you wrote the code that just fell over.
 Stream-of-consciousness commenting, adding explanations as you're actually writing the code, saves countless hours later.
 Trust me on both of these points.

 `pinger.sh`. may be found in the same directory as this README, and available online at [https://github.com/mickeys/gnuplot/blob/master/graphing_ping/pinger.sh?ts=4